-If someone was previously convicted of a murder or armed robbery, home invasion, kidnapping, rape, aggravated child molestation, aggravated sodomy, aggravated sexual battery, or any felony involving use and possession of a firearm and has a second or subsequent offense, it is imperative they seek an experienced Georgia gun lawyer to defend their case.
+If someone was previously convicted of murder or armed robbery, home invasion, kidnapping, rape, aggravated child molestation, aggravated sodomy, aggravated sexual battery, or any felony involving use and possession of a firearm and has a second or subsequent offense, it is imperative they seek an experienced Georgia gun lawyer to defend their case.

-The penalties beyond prison can also result in loss of a person’s ability to possess firearms in the future.
+The penalties beyond prison can also result in the loss of a person’s ability to possess firearms in the future.
 It can result in forfeiting weapons and being banished from a county.
 Other consequences include stiff fines, community service and extensive probation.

-A gun charge conviction stays on your criminal history and should you have another run-in with the law with another gun conviction, something that might be a misdemeanor offense such as carrying a weapon without a license can turn into a felony level offense because of the second or subsequent charge within 5 years.
+A gun charge conviction stays on your criminal history and should you have another run-in with the law with another gun conviction, something that might be a misdemeanor offense such as carrying a weapon without a license can turn into a felony-level offense because of the second or subsequent charge within 5 years.
 The person faces two to five years in jail plus fines and periods of probation.

 No person is allowed to carry a weapon without a license except under certain situations.
 You can carry a weapon enclosed in a case and unloaded unless otherwise prohibited by the law, or loaded if it is a rifle or a shotgun on your own property, your own home, your own vehicle, or your own place of business.

 A person is exempted from obtaining a license if they have a handgun, shotgun, or a rifle in a passenger vehicle of another person and they are not a resident of Georgia.
 If their license is carried in another state, they may carry it in Georgia as long as they stay in compliance with Georgia law.